intel/neural-compressor/examples/pytorch/object_detection/yolo_v3/README.md

 Examples Of Enabling ILiT Auto Tuning On PyTorch YOLOV3
 =======================================================

-This is a tutorial of how to enable a PyTorch model with iLiT.
+This is a tutorial of how to enable a PyTorch model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports three usage as below:
+Intel® Low Precision Optimization Tool supports three usage as below:

 1. User only provide fp32 "model", and configure calibration dataset, evaluation dataset and metric in model-specific yaml config file.
 2. User provide fp32 "model", calibration dataset "q_dataloader" and evaluation dataset "eval_dataloader", and configure metric in tuning.metric field of model-specific yaml config file.
 3. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-Here we integrate PyTorch YOLO V3 with iLiT by the third use case for simplicity.
+Here we integrate PyTorch YOLO V3 with Intel® Low Precision Optimization Tool by the third use case for simplicity.

 ### Write Yaml Config File